 His estate has been involved with some litigation when a previous employee was attempting to sell a DVD with footage from Kenny’s last tour.
 The estate spent nearly $300K in legal fees to stop the DVD release and is now suing for damages, according to TMZ.
 The estate doesn’t want the employee to release the DVD because they plan to release their own farewell tour project.
 While this might look like a sad attempt to cash in, even more, Kenny’s last wife was only 57 when she died, with two kids, so I don’t blame her for wanting to get whatever money she can – I’d want my wife to do the same exact thing.

 No doubt that Kenny Rogers was a legend.
 His list of songs includes Through the Years, We’ve Got Tonight, and You Can’t Make Old Friends (with Dolly Parton).
-To see the rest of the list, look here, and here’s a great YouTube tribute with what they consider his top 20 hits.
+Here’s a great YouTube tribute with what they consider his top 20 hits.

 You don’t have to be rich to take advantage of QTIP Trust.
 If you’re on a second marriage (or a fifth, like Kenny) and you want to make sure your children from a previous marriage are taken care of, a QTIP Trust will accomplish that.

 To learn more about when to use Trusts, and when NOT to use them, download our free report “5 Trusts That Can Wreck Your Estate Plan”.
 The report will tell you the most common mistakes by Estate Planning lawyers that don’t know what kinds of Trusts to use and when to use them.